Mattiasgrondahl/LHFfiles/README.md

 # Low Hanging Fruit
-Low Hanging Fruit - A Collection of script to make a pentesters life easier.
+Low Hanging Fruit - My collection of scripts to make my life easier.
-This is a work in progress and some stuff might now work.
+This is a work in progress and some stuff might not work.

 *Findfiles.ps1 will search through a mapped drive for files that might contain passwords or other relevant information and export them to a CSV for later inspection.
 It will seach through each .filetype found and look for ip, url, passwords etc.